vshah181/SpectralFunctions/README.md

 5. The energy range in which to compute the spectral function
 6. The broading factor
 7. The step size in electronvolts for the energy window
+8. The output figure size in inches (this will only be read by the python script)
 ### Example
     seedname           EuPb
     nlayers            30